NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Related Work

 \subsection{Software-based Tiered Memory System}

 Software-based tiered memory systems have seen extensive research in techniques related to page access profiling~\cite{sha2023vtmm, amp, choi2021dancing, tmts, agarwal2017thermostat, refault}, page classification~\cite{amp, lee2023memtis, raybuck2021hemem, ebm, multi-clock }, and efficient page migration~\cite{yan2019nimble, ryoo2018case}.
 These methods, however, are hindered by limited memory access profiling capabilities, as demonstrated in our work.
 An alternative approach involves managing memory objects directly at the application~\cite{hildebrand2020autotm, li2022GCMove, ren2021sentinel, Wang2019Panthera, memkind, pmdk} or library~\cite{SMT, dulloor2016data, oh2022MaPHeA, wu2017unimem, wei2015_2pp} level, but these require modifications to users' applications or libraries.
-Our NeoMem solution, proposed as a hardware-OS co-design approach, offers a practical resolution to these challenges.
+Our NeoMem solution offers a practical resolution to these challenges.